Steve Beeks

-Stephen John Beeks (born 10 April 1971) is an English former professional footballer and Pro Licensed coach.
-Beeks is currently working as Academy Director for IFK Mariehamn, a Finnish Veikkausliiga league team that competed in the 2017/18 UEFA Champions League.
+Stephen John Beeks (born 10 April 1971) is an English former professional footballer and pro licensed coach.

 Early life

-Stephen John Beeks, was born in Ashford, Surrey, England on 10.4.1971.
+Stephen John Beeks, was born in Ashford, Surrey, England on 10 April 1971.
 Beeks was at Chelsea for a short period before he signed for Egham Town F.C.'s Youth team at 15 and made his senior debut just a year later.
 Beeks scored on his debut in a 2–0 win v local rivals Chertsey Town.
 He made a significant number of appearances in their Isthmian, Suburban and Allied Counties Leagues sides during the '87/8 campaign and received their Billy King Most Improved Player trophy.